CommandMC/HeroicWiki/Games-Workarounds.md

 ## List with several Legendary and Wine Workarounds:
 [EpicLinux Wiki](https://github.com/CommandMC/EpicLinux/wiki)

-## Heroic Specific
+## Heroic-specific

-### SuperHot
+### SUPERHOT
-For some reason, SuperHot Launcher won't work with Heroic since it also runs Electron as well so it is necessary to bypass it:
+The SUPERHOT launcher does not work with Heroic, since it also uses some Electron components.
+Luckily, bypassing it is easy:
-1. Open the game folder;
+1. Open up the game-specific settings for SUPERHOT
-2. Rename SUPERHOT.exe to SUPERHOT.exe.bak;
-3. Rename SH.exe to SUPERHOT.exe;
-4. Rename SH_Data folder to SUPERHOT_data;
+2. At the "Select an alternative EXE to run" option, type in "SH.exe"